CodeYourFuture/curriculum/content/js1/blocks/comparison/index.md

 {{</tab>}}
 {{</tabs>}}

-### Generally convert pence to pounds
+{{<note type="exercise" title="Generally convert pence to pounds">}}

+###

 This variable stores a [price in pence](http://teach.files.bbci.co.uk/skillswise/ma26mone-e3-f-money-pounds-and-pence.pdf):
+Write an expression for the price in pounds.
+The price in pounds should be shown with 2 decimal places and start with "£".

 ```js
 const price = ; // could have a value like 130
 ```

-{{<note type="exercise" title="Exercise 1">}}
-Write an expression for the price in pounds.
-The price in pounds should be shown with 2 decimal places and start with "£".

 {{</note>}}